SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 ## Using the Build Tool

 A simple build tool is part of the Simulator Controller distribution.
 It is rule based like the good old Unix make tool and will compile all the applications, that are part of Simulator Controller and put them in the *Binaries* folder.
-Additionaly, you can define cleanup tasks, for example to clear the *Logs* folder or removing backup files.
+Additionaly, you can define cleanup tasks, for example to clear the *Logs* folder or removing backup files and copy tasks to move files around.
 You can find the build tool in the *Binaries* folder, it is named *Simulator Tools.exe*.
 Simply start it with a double click and it will scan all source files and will recreate all outdated executables..

 The build rules are defined in the file *Simulator Tools.targets* in the *Config* folder.
 A typical build rule will look like this: